Set Current Location

 Before it was a popular Hamilton tourist attraction, Whitehern was home to Ontario politician Thomas McQuesten.
 The late-Classical structure was built around 1850 and named a National Historic Site of Canada in 1962 for its displays of Georgian, Edwardian, and Victorian era artifacts.
 Whitehern is open to the public, and guided tours of the property are conducted regularly.
 For an outing that as historical as it is charming, come check it out.

 1,000,000 dollars were invested the Pigott building.
 The 18-story structure boasts a blend of Art Deco and Gothic Revival styles, adding a captivating landmark to the Hamilton skyline.
 The first skyscraper built in the area, the Pigott Building has become a historic city feature.
 Today serving as a condominium, the structure is best appreciated from the outside, where visitors can marvel at its architecture and admire the stained glass windows in its lobby.

 Located at the Dundurn Park, the Dundurn Castle is a stunning 19th-century castle that clearly showcases the best of Neoclassical architecture.
-Regarded as a historic site, this majestic castle covers an area of 18,000 square foot (1,700 square metres) and comprises of 72 rooms in total.
+Regarded as a historic site, this majestic castle covers an area of 18,000 square foot (1,700 square meters) and comprises of 72 rooms in total.
 Lush gardens and the Hamilton Military Museum are also located on the castle grounds.
 If you are in the city and have some time to spare, then certainly head to the Dundurn Castle.
 A stroll through this historic building will not only allow you to learn more about the life of the people in the 19th Century, but it will also be a memorable way to spend the day especially if you are a history enthusiast.